sidiousvic/sidious.pizza/about.md

   </figcaption>
 </figure>

-I was a seasoned [bounty hunter](https://en.wikipedia.org/wiki/Music_piracy) of _.mp3s_ which I shared with family and friends.
+On the internet, I was a seasoned [bounty hunter](https://en.wikipedia.org/wiki/Music_piracy) of _.mp3s_ which I shared with family and friends.
 I spent a lot of my teenage years surfing the web, playing Zelda and watching MTV.

 <figure>
   <picture>